IncredibleHolg/OverviewerDocker/README.md

 ### Execude image

-Use the following command to create the image needed to run the source, if it is allready compilrd in a mountable folder.
+Use the following command to create the image needed to run the source, if it is allready compiled in a mountable folder.

 ```bash